 All invoices shall be addressed to Accounts Payable.
 An invoice will be processed for payment when notice has been received by the Accounting Department that the goods or services have been received, have been inspected and found to be as ordered.

 All invoices need to be emailed to:

 Arlington Heights, IL 60005-4412

-Invoices MUST bear the contract number and change order number as issued.
+Invoices MUST bear the contract number and/or release number.
 Invoices must not cover more than one order number.